 No. The money is yours to do with as you wish.

-The contest is a partnership presented by the South Carolina Honors College at the University of South Carolina and the University of South Carolina School of Library and Information Sciences.
+The contest is a partnership presented by the South Carolina Honors College at the University of South Carolina, the Pat Conroy Literary Center, the South Carolina State Library, and the University of South Carolina School of Library and Information Sciences.

 Yes.
 You do not have to be college-bound at all.

 No. While we recognize the value of spoken word literature, the contest is based on writing skills.
 Perhaps your spoken word work can be written.

 Yes.
 Otherwise we have no idea if the writer is making up facts.
 Rather than using footnotes, we suggest a more reader-friendly method, i.e., South Carolina has more rabid wild animals prowling its neighborhoods—44 percent more—than any other state, according to a 2014 report from the U.S. Rabid Wild Animal Department.